afaji/afaji.github.io/_pages/research.md

 distilled ChatGPT into several smaller-sized models smaller than 1B parameters with, back then, reasonable performance in our [Lamini-LM](https://github.com/mbzuai-nlp/LaMini-LM) project {% cite wu-etal-2024-lamini %}.
-Lamini models are still one of the most downloaded models in MBZUAI’s HuggingFace repo and gained more than **800 GitHub stars**.
+In this project, we release several Lamini models, which are still one of the most downloaded models in MBZUAI’s HuggingFace repo and gained more than **800 GitHub stars**.
 Some of the lightweight model efforts focus on multilingual capabilities.
 For example, [Bactrian-X](https://huggingface.co/datasets/MBZUAI/Bactrian-X) is a distilled multilingual model that covers 52 languages {% cite li2023bactrian %}.
 We have also attempted to distill a